Eduardo-DM/Eduardo-DM/README.md

 ### Hi there 👋

-I am a junior iOS developer.
-I'm starting to build my portfolio.
-If you are a developer I hope you find interesting stuff, any suggestion as well as ⭐️ 😉 is wellcome 😄  .
-If you are recruiting and you think I might fit with any apply you can contact me and 💬.
+I am an iOS developer.
+If you are a developer I hope you find interesting stuff, any suggestion is wellcome as well as give ⭐️ the repository  😉  If you are recruiting and you think I might fit with any apply you can contact me and 💬.

-There are three projects at this moment but number will grow in coming weeks.

-The first wave will be several mini-projects showing some cool ideas and skills.

-The second wave will be two projects, one using UIKit and other one using SwiftUI.

 ## List of projects: